Jackson Co. girls basketball coach Julie McCutcheon steps down after four ...

 “People have heard our name, so it is a job that people are interested in,” Lindsey said.

 The school will collect resumes for a couple of weeks.
-Lindsey said the hope is to find McCutcheon’s successor in place in a couple of months.
+Lindsey said the hope is to have McCutcheon’s successor in place in a couple of months.

 “We’re looking for the person that’s the right fit for our athletic department first and foremost over anything else,” Lindsey said.